What is a Superbill and How Can it Help You?

 - If your insurance changes, but want to still see former providers.

 Here is an example from my practice.
-I stopped taking Blue Shield in May.
+I stopped taking Blue Shield a few years ago.
 At that time, a couple Blue Shield patients wanted to keep seeing me, so we decided to use superbills.
-The patient now pays me for the full cost of the visit, $100, then I hand them the superbill.
-The patient then submits the superbill (according to Blue Shield’s superbill procedures) and the patient gets paid about $50 back per visit!
-Most my patients wait until they have 4-5 superbills to submit and so they are getting a nice check for a couple hundred dollars every so often.
+The patient now pays me for the full cost of the visit, $xxx, then I hand them the superbill.
+The patient then submits the superbill (according to Blue Shield’s superbill procedures) and the patient gets paid about $xx back per visit.

 Here are some things you will want to find out to help budget for using superbills:

-- Ask the provider what the out of pocket costs are for those codes, mine are $125 and $100 respectively at the moment.*
+- Ask the provider what the out of pocket costs are for those codes.

 - Call your insurance company and ask, “What is the reimbursement for Out of Network Providers for CPT code ______”.
 This is the amount you will be reimbursed.